FEM-Bench: A Structured Scientific Reasoning Benchmark for Evaluating Code-Generating LLMs: Methods

 \subsection{Prompting Procedure and Inference Settings}

 FEM-Bench queries each model through a unified interface that wraps provider-specific API clients contained in the \texttt{llm\_api/} directory.
 All prompts are saved to disk before inference to ensure reproducibility.
 For each task and model, FEM-Bench requests exactly one code-generation completion and one test-generation completion.
-By default, all calls use the following settings: temperature is set to $0.1$ as recommended for code generation tasks, the thinking/reasoning level is set to ``high'' for models that support this parameter (i.e., Gemini 3 Pro, GPT-5, and GPT-5 mini), and no system prompt is applied unless explicitly specified (see Appendix \ref{apx:GEPA}).
+By default, all calls use the following settings: temperature is set to $0.1$ consistent with common practice in the LLM code-generation literature and within the low-temperature range recommended by providers for analytical and code-generation tasks., the thinking/reasoning level is set to ``high'' for models that support this parameter (i.e., Gemini 3 Pro, GPT-5, and GPT-5 mini), and no system prompt is applied unless explicitly specified (see Appendix \ref{apx:GEPA}).
+The inference setting used for each model are listed in Table \ref{tab:table_token_temp}.

+The prompt templates were refined iteratively with the goal of not limiting model performance through poor prompt construction.
+As shown in listings \ref{lst:code_prompt_template} and \ref{lst:test_prompt_template}, both templates include explicit output format constraints, import restrictions, helper function availability, and environment specifications, providing models with all information necessary to succeed while constraining outputs to valid, executable Python.
+This design was validated by the GEPA prompt optimization experiments described in Appendix \ref{apx:GEPA}, which found no generic prompt improvements and confirmed that meaningful performance gains required injecting task-specific domain knowledge rather than generic reasoning instructions.
+Observed performance differences across models and tasks therefore reflect genuine capability differences rather than prompt-induced artifacts.

 The dispatcher functions \texttt{call\_llm\_for\_code()} and \texttt{call\_llm\_for\_tests()} forward prompts to the appropriate backend (OpenAI, Gemini, Claude, or Together AI for open-source LLama and Qwen models).
 Each provider is queried through its native API: OpenAI models use the Chat Completions interface, Gemini models use the \texttt{google.genai} client, Claude models use the Anthropic Messages API, and open-source LLaMA and Qwen models are accessed via Together AI platform.
 A model-specific token policy sets the maximum output length, and all clients implement retry logic with exponential backoff.